 Many wedding receptions these days go with the best of both worlds option — choosing a cocktail hour buffet with a sit-down dinner afterward.
-A buffet during the cocktail hour can give your guests that freedom to choose multiple food options while still having the elegance of a plated meal later that evening.
+A buffet during cocktail hour can give your guests the freedom to choose multiple food options while still having the elegance of a plated meal later that evening.
 It also creates a closer and more welcoming atmosphere, allowing guests to communicate with each other freely before they settle down at their respective tables.

 Essentially, a cocktail hour buffet can spare you the stress of deciding between a buffet or a sit-down catering service.
 As they say, when you can’t decide between A and B, choose C!

 Settle the Buffet vs. Plated Debate by Talking to Grico’s!